 - Synthesizing that information before acting on your findings.

 A competitor analysis means knowing your product or service like the back of your hand and stacking that up against the competition out there.
-There are standard principles (aka heuristics) for user interface design which can be used when conducting a competitor analysis.
+There are standard principles (aka heuristics and heuristic evaluation) for user interface design which can be used when conducting a competitor analysis.
 These principles are a general guide and are not set in stone, so you are free to create your own set of standards.
 These can include anything from specific UI patterns to interaction models.

 Daniel Newman at Forbes points out that “if you don’t look at the data showing what you’re doing wrong in CX and UX, customers will leave your site, store, or app.
 It’s no longer a question.
 There are simply too many other options available to accept a less-than-stellar experience”